jefvaia/FourierSimJS/README.md

 # FourierSimJS
 A simple and non-efficient fourier simulation
 ## Known Bugs
-- With low FPS the fade factor haas less effect due to fade implementation
+- With low FPS the fade factor has less effect due to fade implementation
 ## Features
 - Vector size
 - Vector speed/frequency